Basssiiie/OpenRCT2-FlexUI/README.md

 # FlexUI for OpenRCT2 plugins

-A flexible user interface library for creating windows for OpenRCT2 plugins.
+A flexible no-nonsense user interface library for creating windows for OpenRCT2 plugins.

  - Simple declarative approach to designing your windows;
  - Bind models to your interface components using MVVM-like bindings;